 - Avoid sugar, high glycaemic load, processed foods and trans fats.

 - Avoid excess meat, saturated fats and animal products (apart from fermented)

 Collagenase and elastase are enzymes that break down the collagen and elastin in your skin.
 This leads to accelerated aging.
 As well as avoiding U.V. exposure by wearing sunscreen daily, supplements and anti-aging foods have been shown to reduce these harmful aging enzymes.

 Please book an appointment with our Naturopath Courtney White.

-As well as anti-aging, weight management nutrition advice, our naturopath Courtney specialises in the treatment of inflammatory skin conditions such as acne, rosacea, psoriasis and eczema.
+As well as anti-aging, weight management nutrition advice, our naturopath Courtney specialises in treating inflammatory skin conditions such as acne, rosacea, psoriasis and eczema.
 We take a natural approach to treat inflammatory conditions, as diet and gut health underlie healthy skin.